Mama Milagro’s Potato Soup

-With the busy bustle of everyday life cooking at home can be stressful and budgets are definitely stretched, especially with the holiday season in full force.
+With the busy bustle of everyday life, cooking at home can be stressful.
+As a result, budgets are definitely stretched, especially with the holiday season in full force.

 Whole Foods Market is committed to providing an affordable mix of products and ingredients, along with helpful tools and in-store service to make grocery shopping and cooking more enjoyable.

 I decided to take the challenge to make a Healthy Value Meal that was wholesome, packed with nutrition, and affordable.

 I set off to Whole Foods to find a meal that would be about $4.00 a portion.

 I decided to eat a meal that we grew up on.
 One that to this day fills me with warm nostalgia.
 It is a filling meal that my mom used to make for us.

 One that she adapted from when she used to be a cook at a small Chatham, Ontario restaurant, Natural Food Emporium, and a recipe I then adapted from her.

 We called it Mama Milagro’s Chunky Cream of Potato Soup with Chicken Salad pitas.
 It’s THE perfect meal.

 Well, I set off and bought 365 organic sour cream, Whole Foods Whole Wheat Pitas, a bag of organic potatoes, spinach, and cheese.

 I already had a few items for this recipe in my pantry, and you probably do too!